Healthy Homes Assessment Pirimai

 What We Do

-As building inspectors we handle all elements that come with expert home Inspections.
-We are there to ensure that you make the best choice when it comes to buying your next home.
+As building inspectors, we handle all components of professional home examinations.
+We’re there to ensure that you make the best choice when it comes to purchasing your next property.

-We are serious about your investment We will conduct detailed inspections so you won’t receive any expensive or unwelcome surprise costs, meaning you can relax and focus on the fun aspects of purchasing or owning an house.
+We value your money We will conduct comprehensive inspections so you won’t be faced with any costly or unexpected surprise costs, meaning you can relax and focus on the enjoyable aspects of owning or purchasing an house.

-We are specialised in a range of services to ensure that you are completely informed of the condition of any property you may be contemplating buying or selling as well as additional services.
+We specialise in a variety of services to make sure you are fully informed of the condition of any property you could be looking to purchase or sell along with other services.

-We don’t just work with you but we also work with some major clients, including the local authorities, banks and insurance companies.
-They seem to like our reassurance provided, because of the information contained in our building inspection reports.
+We do not just collaborate with you, but we also collaborate with a number of important clients such as municipal councils and banks, and insurance firms.
+They seem to appreciate our peace of mind provided, because of the information contained in our building inspection reports.

-With our systemised approach to your property inspection and the latest software technology including digital photos imbedded into your reports, you are able to actually see any issues identified.
-Thanks to our comprehensive report, it’s no wonder we have so many clients who recommend our service to family and friends.
+Our systematic method of conducting your house inspection as well as the latest technology in software that incorporates digital images into the reports, you can actually see any issues found.
+With our detailed reporting it’s no wonder we have so many clients who recommend our service to family members and friends.

 Have Peace of Mind - Get in Touch